 I initially did not notice her because I was too angry about Zeke dying, since I feel he has so much left to do.

 But then, after his death, a random Titan appears and, in a gruesome moment, cuts open its own stomach and stuffs Zeke inside.

 I was very confused about this so imagine my shock when Zeke emerges from the Titan alive.

-This shock was magnified when it is revealed that Zeke was resurrected, most likely by Ymir Fritz, using paths.
+This shock was magnified when it is revealed that Zeke was most likely resurrected by Ymir Fritz, using paths.

-Probably the biggest shock from this scene, for me though, came when Zeke is being resurrected and the panel is an almost exact replica of when our Ymir ate Marcel and turned back into a human.
+Probably the biggest shock from this scene for me, though, came when Zeke is being resurrected and the panel is an almost exact replica of when our Ymir ate Marcel and turned back into a human.

 That means the shot of her in the desert looking up at the stars was actually her seeing the paths.

 The fact that Hajime Isayama had this in mind when writing that scene is nothing short of mind blowing.